unepwcmc/ProtectedPlanet/docs/installation.md

 ### Final steps

 1. Run `rake cms_categories:import` to create the custom Comfy page and layout categories.
-2. Run `rake comfy:staging_import` to import the seeds from staging.
-Don't worry if you see a lot of modified content in your resulting `db/cms_seeds` folder - this is likely to happen as the CLS team regularly tests out updates.
-3. Import db seeds in `rake 'comfy:cms_seeds:import[protected-planet, protected-planet]'`
-4. Go to 'http://localhost:3000/en/admin/sites' and update the host to be `localhost:3000` if not already set.
+2. Go to `http://localhost:3000/en/admin/sites` and update the host to be `localhost:3000` if not already set.
 3. Reindex the search: `rake search:reindex`

-4. Update your local CMS seeds (CMS pages, files, layouts etc.) using `rake comfy:staging_import`
+Your CMS content comes from the database dump you restored above — there is no separate seed-import step

 #### GEOS and Linux